 But unknown to many people interested in upgrading their camper’s suspension system is that there are also SumoSprings for the front of your vehicle as well: Coil SumoSprings

 Unlike the rears, these Coil SumoSprings do not look like bump stops.
-Instead, this product conveniently squeezes inside a layer of the springs that surround your vehicle’s front struts.
+Instead, this product conveniently fits itself inside a layer of the springs that surround your vehicle’s front struts.

 In essence, these Coil SumoSprings support the front strut coil by preventing the spring from over compressing and are highly recommended when we spoke with SuperSprings staff; the manufacturer of SumoSprings.

-If you could only pick one, go with the rear SumoSprings.
+If you can only pick one, go with the rear SumoSprings.